jodyheavener/fxa-ecosystem-platform/docs/developer-reference/vscode-development.md

    on the server
 1. Tell git about your gpg key
 1. Auto-sign commits per project or everywhere
-1. Add your GPG public key to your Github account
+1. Add your GPG public key to your GitHub account
 1. Ensure that your bash account prompts you for the GPG passphrase correctly by editing your `~/.bashrc` with: